kofilolx/make_life_simple/alx_cheats/README.md

 ## Usage

 Instructions on how to use or run the project.
-- copy and save file in current directory
+- Copy and save file in current directory
-- run script : type ./file_dev
+- Run script : type ./file_dev
-- type the list of file required -seperate file names with space
+- Type the list of file required -seperate file names with space
-- -Example 0-make_file 1-betty_alx
+- - Example 0-make_file 1-betty_alx
 - Press the return key or Enter to have it done
-- veriry by checking the list of content in directory
+- Verify by checking the list of content in your current directory [ls ll ll -a ]

 ## Contributing